Chart Color Schemes

 Infrastructure

-AreaSearch has identified a total of 21 projects that are likely to impact the area, significantly influencing its performance.
-Among these key projects are Autumn Grove Estate, Ballan Precinct 5 Residential Development, Ballan Library and Community Hub, and Bacchus Marsh Grammar - Maddingley Campus Expansion.
-The following list details those projects considered most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 23 projects likely to affect the region.
+Notable initiatives include Autumn Grove Estate, Ballan Precinct 5 Residential Development, Ballan Library and Community Hub, and Bacchus Marsh Grammar - Maddingley Campus Expansion.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.